 It doesn’t get much easier (or cheaper) than this snazzy skillet.
 A healthier version of Hamburger Helper, it’s a one-pan dish that makes the most out of ground beef.
 The sultry mix of spices brings all the ingredients together.
 The recipe calls for potatoes and zucchini, but you can totes add tomatoes, mushrooms, or any other veggie you like.

-Roast beef isn’t just for rye bread anymore.
+Roast beef isn’t just for dry rye bread sammies anymore.
 This recipe takes your standard deli meat up a notch with whipped feta and roasted asparagus.
-There’s no need to buy expensive prosciutto when you can make this elegant appetizer that’s just as impressive looking (and tasting) with good old roast beef.
+Crunchy, creamy, and just plain yummy, it’s the perfect appetizer for your next gathering.
+But it also makes a terrific snack or picnic side.

 Pro tip: If possible, try to grab a high quality roast beef.
 Some brands add a lot of preservatives that give it a weird flavor flav.